June 23, 2026, 9:05 am | Read time: 5 minutes

 How Long Do Guinea Pigs Actually Live?

-Even though the size of these felines is usually similar, there are significant differences in life expectancy among breeds.
-Birman and Burmese cats are considered particularly long-lived, often reaching over 14 years, while Siamese and Persian cats also achieve a high age of around 11 years.
+Even though the felines usually don’t differ much in size, there are significant differences in life expectancy between breeds.
+Birman and Burmese cats are considered particularly long-lived, often reaching over 14 years, while Siamese and Persian cats can also reach a high age of around 11 years.
 House cats without a specific breed usually fall in the upper mid-range.
-Some breeds, like Bengal cats or Sphynx, tend to have shorter lifespans due to more frequent health issues.
-In general, robust genetics, good care, and a loving environment are the best conditions for a long cat life.
+Some breeds, like Bengal or Sphynx, which are more prone to health issues, tend to have shorter lifespans.
+In general, robust genetics, good care, and loving attention are the best prerequisites for a long cat life.

 Prevention Is the Best Way to Ensure a Long Cat Life

 How old a cat gets depends on many small factors: diet, exercise, care, and the right mix of freedom and safety.
+Research also shows that cats can live much longer than many owners assume.
 Knowing your pet well, having regular veterinary care, and providing a loving home create the best conditions for a long, happy cat life.
-Sometimes, behind a “ninth (or seventh) life” is simply a lot of care.
+Sometimes, a “seventh life” is simply a lot of care.